 Waves are mainly created by wind.
-The size of a wave is dictated by the strength of the wind, the length of time the wind blows, the distance the wind blows (or 'fetch') and the contours of the sea floor.
+The size of a wave is dictated by the strength of the wind, the length of time the wind blows, the distance the wind blows over the water (or 'fetch') and the contours of the sea floor.